kendrickassignment/cae-animals/PRODUCT_DOCS.md

 | Output | One analysis result covering all documents |
 | Finding attribution | Each finding identifies which source document it came from |

 **What this means for analysts:** If a company publishes its sustainability report in three parts, you don't have to analyze each one separately and mentally piece together the contradictions.
-Upload all three, and CAE connects the dots â€” like noticing that page 7 of the main report says "100% cage-free globally" while the data appendix on page 3 quietly limits the scope to "company-owned operations in North America."
+Upload all three, and CAE connects the dots — like noticing that page 7 of the main report says "100% cage-free globally" while the data appendix on page 3 quietly limits the scope to "company-owned operations in North America."

 **Partial failure handling:** If one PDF in a batch can't be processed (corrupt file, image-only, parsing error), the others are still analyzed.
 The result clearly shows which documents were included and which weren't, so you know exactly what your analysis covers before citing it.